SuxinL/Notes/todo/2023/main.md

 - [x] *get money reward from the bike order*
 - [ ] things to do late at night
 - [ ] learn laptop battery use
+- [ ] sell the older washing machine
 - [x] logging: dmesg VS journalctl
 - [ ] replace wechat account
 ___